-- First Line of Defence: Composed of those profit centres and corporate functions that originate risks and have primary responsibility for managing risks, including identifying, assessing, controlling, monitoring, and reporting risk quantities; - Second Line of Defence: Composed of ERM and other assurance functions, such as AIG Life Compliance, which perform independent risk assessments; ERM, as an independent function, undertakes a review and challenge covering the First Line of Defence; - Third Line of Defence: Corebridge Financial's Internal Audit Group (IAG) comprises the independent assurance provided to the Audit Committee of the AIG Life Board.
-IAG undertakes a program of risk-based audits covering aspects of the First and Second Lines of Defence.
+- First Line of Defence: Composed of those profit centres and corporate functions that originate risks and have primary responsibility for managing risks, including identifying, assessing, controlling, monitoring, and reporting risk quantities; - Second Line of Defence: Composed of ERM and other assurance functions, such as AIG Life Compliance, which perform independent risk assessments; ERM, as an independent function, undertakes a review and challenge covering the First Line of Defence; - Third Line of Defence: Internal Audit comprises the independent assurance provided to the BARC.
+Internal Audit undertakes a program of risk-based audits covering aspects of the First and Second Lines of Defence.